t-rhex/OpenSourceChurchTemplate/README.md

 Navigate to ```http://localhost:3000```

-**From this Fork, you are now able to adjust and change the codespace**
+**From this Fork, you are now able to adjust and change the codebase according to project guidelines and open issues.**

 ### Resolving an Issue